Contributing Gear Editor

 Sleeping Bag Shape: Semi-Rectangular

-Gender: Men’s & Women’s
+Available In: Men’s & Women’s

-Cons: Heavy for a 35 F bag
+Cons: Heavy for a 35°F bag

 A part of NEMO Equipment’s Endless Promise collection, the NEMO Forte is NEMO’s first fully recycled sleeping bag.
 NEMO took its popular three-season spoon-shaped backpacking bag and gave it a sustainable upgrade by using mono-polymer construction and 100% recycled materials.
 We love a sustainable sleeping bag.
 But we were eager to see if it still performed well with the eco-friendly upgrades.

 The NEMO Forte features a unique spoon shape, which provides more room at the knees and shoulders, allowing you to spread out or comfortably sleep on your side.
 The Forte we tested was rated to 35 degrees, but it also comes in a 20-degree rating if you need some added warmth.
-Our lead tester lives in Hawaii, so they preferred the 35 F and really appreciated the vents in the chest area for added airflow on warm nights.
-Other features we appreciated were the draft collar that seals in warmth and blocks the cold and the pillow pocket that prevents your pillow from sliding around all night.
+Our lead tester lives in Hawaii, so they preferred the 35°F and really appreciated the vents in the chest area for added airflow on warm nights.
+Other features we appreciated were the draft collar that seals in warmth and blocks the cold, and the pillow pocket that prevents your pillow from sliding around all night.

 For a 35-degree bag, we felt that the Forte was a little on the heavy side — it was a similar weight to the 20-degree bags we tested without the added warmth.
-Our lead tester is a 5’7″ woman and she found that the regular length was too small, so be sure and order a long if you’re 5’6″ or taller.
+Our lead tester is a 5’7″ woman, and she found that the regular length was too small, so be sure and order a long if you’re 5’6″ or taller.
 Overall, the Forte is cozy and comfortable and easy to pack down into the included stuff sack.

 Check out our full review of the NEMO Forte.

-CHECK Women's PRICE ON REI
+CHECK Women's PRICE ON REI CHECK Mens' PRICE ON REI

 Budget Down Sleeping Bag